CustomTypeOne/LoopPatches/README.md

 #### LoopWorkspace Quick Access

 If the terminal from your download is still open, you can scroll up to where the download started.
-You'll see a line that says:

-`Downloading Loop to your Downloads folder`

-folded by a path name similar to this:
+You'll see a section similar to this:

-`/Users/marion/Downloads/BuildLoop/Loop-230519-0737`

-Copy that path and add `/LoopWorkspace` to the end.

-:

 | Terminal Display: |
 |---|
 |
- -- Downloading Loop to your Downloads folder --<br>
+ -- Downloading Loop to your Downloads folder --;<br><br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;/Users/marion/Downloads/BuildLoop/Loop-230521-1655 |
-<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;/Users/marion/Downloads/BuildLoop/Loop-230521-1655 |

 Highlight the path and put a `cd` in front of it and a `/LoopWorkspace` at the end and paste it into the terminal.
 It will look like this, but will have your path name.